 In the first article in this two part series entitled Technology Assessment: Components of a Meaningful Technology Assessment, we looked at reasons to conduct an AT assessment and components of meaningful evaluation.

 This installment will focus on tools and resources you can utilize when assessing students as well as some sample assessments that may help you put together your own assessments.

-The American Foundation for the Blind published a book entitled Assistive Technology for Students who are Blind or Visually Impaired.
+Assistive Technology for Students who are Blind or Visually Impaired is available on Amazon.
+Note: The updated version of this book is Access Technology for Blind and Low Vision Accessibility by Dr. Ting Siu and Ike Presley.
 This is a comprehensive guide to assessment in the area of assistive technology.
 Though the book was published nearly ten years ago, the principles are still much the same as they were then.

 CRC Press published a book entitled Assistive Technology Assessment Handbook (also available on Amazon.com).
 Though this book is not specific to individuals with visual impairment, it is a good overall resource for various types of assistive technology for students with various types of disabilities.

 Lastly, don’t forget to keep up with our professional journals!
 JBVI (the Journal of Visual Impairment and Blindness) and and AccessWorld.

 Perkins School for the Blind’s page Teaching Assistive Technology to Students with Visual Impairments has some good general resources, links, and useful information for TVIs on a variety of AT subjects.

 Once you’ve done a few AT assessments of your own, you may realize that no one checklist is what you’re looking for.
 And that’s totally OK!
 That’s when it’s time to start creating your own personalized checklists and assessment materials.